arielgee/Sage-Like/.misc/tasks.md

 * add a red dot on feeds that take to long to respond = NO
 * OPML feeds from 'fraidycat' loaded as folders.
 * new option to not refresh sidebar feeds when sidebar is loaded/open
+* rename updateTreeItemStats to updateTreeItemUnreadCount => NO
+* loading overlay for the preferences page for when the page loading is slow
 ---

 ## Now
-* change let to const (objects like m_objOpenTreeFolders)
-* change 'i++' to '++i'
-* loading overlay for the preferences page for when the page loading is slow
-* rename updateTreeItemStats to updateTreeItemUnreadCount
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---